TwoUnderscorez/lyx-hebrew-flake/README.md

 #### LaTeX Compiler Setup

-This setup relies on LuaLaTeX and Babel because they are superior to XeLaTex/PdfLaTex and Polyglossia.
+This setup relies on LuaLaTeX and Babel.

 To compile/preview a document, make sure you've selected LuaTeX in LyX.